Long. Live. ASAP: Release and promotion

-The album was to be officially released on September 11, 2012, but was pushed back to Halloween 2012, then delayed further, to the first quarter of 2013, to put finishing touches on it; copyright holders have stalled to grant permission for the use of particular samples on the album, and Rocky refuses to omit them.
+The album was to be officially released on September 11, 2012.
+Its release was pushed back to Halloween 2012, then delayed further, to the first quarter of 2013, to put finishing touches on it; copyright holders have stalled to grant permission for the use of particular samples on the album, and Rocky refuses to omit them.
 With MTV, Rocky said on the topic: "The issue with my album is I got things on it that's so out of this world that it's taking so long to get mastered.
 That's the issue, and I refuse to take anything off.
 It's complete.
 Everything is being mastered and cleared right now...It's just so hard to get things cleared, because you got to find people to clear samples."

 In 2012, Rocky embarked on his Long.
 Live.
 ASAP tour with Schoolboy Q and Danny Brown.
 The tour was designed to promote the album when it was scheduled for a September release date.

 On December 3, 2012, while premiering his video for "Fuckin Problems", ASAP announced that his album would be released on January 15, 2013.
 A music video for the album's title track premiered on MTV on December 23, 2012.
 To celebrate his album release he performed at The Hole in downtown New York City along with his group ASAP Mob.
 His iPhone was also stolen at the event.